harveyjoyce/harveyjoyce/README.md

 ## 📌 Featured Projects

-Here are some notable repositories you might find interesting:
+Here are some notable repositories you might find interesting 👀:

 ### 🔹 **[Bike Point (TfL) Project 🚲](https://github.com/harveyjoyce/bike-point-project)**
 An end-to-end Python & SQL project, extracting data from Bike Point API and uploading to S3 and cleaning the data in dbt.